 The landscape is dotted with snow gums and black sallee, and vibrant yellow billy buttons.
 There are about six small creek crossings on the walk, making it a fun adventure the kids will love.

 Alpine Way Drive

 After exploring the Long Plain Drive, head back to Yarrangobilly, and take the Snowy Mountains Highway to the Kiandra – Khancoban links road, and drive through breathtaking mountain forests.

 This is the beginning of the Alpine Way Drive.

 You can see reminders of Kozzi’s gold-seeking past, as well as dams used in the Snowy Mountains Hydro-Electric Scheme.

 We stopped at Khancoban for lunch before taking a couple of hours to enjoy the Alpine Way Drive, a spectacular drive that takes you through tall mountain forests and past snow-capped peaks all the way to Jindabyne.

-It was the first time we saw snow in Australia and were totes excited!
+It was the first time we saw snow in Australia and were so excited!
 We stopped off in Thredbo for five nights to enjoy some summer time fun.

-If the weather is in your favour, a climb to the top of Australia is very achievable.
-Take the Kosciusko express chair lift to Eagles Nest and follow the board walk to the rounded peak.
+If the weather is in your favour, a climb to the top of Australia’s highest peak is very achievable.
+Take the Kosciusko express chairlift to Eagles Nest and follow the board walk to the rounded peak.
 It’s a 13km return.

 Stop off at the Eagles Nest restaurant (Australia’s highest restaurant) for a gourmet hot chocolate before taking the chair lift back down.